 * fresh or frozen berry coulis/sauce

-* vegan chocolate/toffee/butterscotch sauce
+* chocolate/toffee/butterscotch sauce

 * golden syrup that has been warmed in a pan so that it is easily pourable

-👪 More traditional slow cooker pudding recipes
+👪 More traditional slow cooker pudding recipes- prepared dairy-free & egg-free

-As we are a vegan family recipe blog all our recipes are prepared with vegan-friendly and plant-based ingredients but as we want our recipes to be easily accessible we use every-day ingredients - so if you use a particular type of milk or margarine, etc then feel free to use those instead.
+There’s nothing more comforting and warming than a traditional family favourite pudding that is full of old-fashioned nostalgia and brings back fond memories.
+Preparing old-fashioned puddings and desserts in the slow cooker takes the pressure off as it’s just so easy and fuss free.
+As we are a plant-based family recipe blog all our recipes are prepared with vegan-friendly ingredients but as we want our recipes to be easily accessible we use every-day ingredients - so if you use a particular type of milk or margarine, etc., then do feel free to use those instead.

 ***please note: for US measurements click the ‘US customary button’ within the recipe and the measurements will switch to tablespoons, cups, and ounces. ***